RaoulGrn/experiment-one-backend/README.md

 ## About the project

-This project was made using NextJs, NextJs and MongoDB.
+RPS Arena was made using NextJs, NextJs and MongoDB.
 It's a simple game of Rock, Paper, Scissors.
 Press Quick Match, wait for another player (you can test using two different browsers) and play!

 This repository hosts the backend for https://github.com/RaoulGrn/experiment-one

 ## How to run